whatshow/Toolbox/README.md

 This repositories offers a toolbox across platforms.
 ## How to install
-Currently, we offer three options to install this tool.
 * Install through `Matlab Add-Ons`
     * Install through Matlab `Get Add-Ons`: search `whatshow_utils` and install it.
     * Install through `.mltbx`: Go to ***Releases*** to download the file `*.mltbx` in the latest release to install.